SeanSullivan3/SeanSullivan3/README.md

 * This project is an example of a saga pattern for a distributed system that simulates booking a cab through a ride service.
 Originally, this saga was implemented in Orkes Conductor framework (another durable execution platform), I translated the Conductor code into the Temporal framework and reworked the back-end.

 ### 💬 [AI Chatbot](https://github.com/SeanSullivan3/temporal-openai-java)
-* This project is a Java web application that uses OpenAi's API to respond to user-entered questions.
+* This project is a Java web application that uses OpenAI's API to respond to user-entered questions.
 I translated this project from Python when I began learning to use Temporal.

 ### 🎛️ Python Backend for [Food Delivery](https://github.com/SeanSullivan3/food-delivery/tree/python_backend) and [Order Management](https://github.com/SeanSullivan3/temporal-order-management/tree/python_backend) Services
 * Built a Temporal backend in Python for these two example services.